Self-employment and Entrepreneurship

-Whether you already have a clear idea and are taking practical steps towards your dream, or you are just starting to consider self-employment, there are a number of issues that you will need to think about before deciding if this is the best option for you including business structure and planning, lifestyle implications, finance and premises.
+Whether you already have a clear idea and are taking practical steps towards your dream, or you are just starting to consider self-employment, there are a number of considers to think about before deciding if this is an option for you.

 Why consider it?

 There are many potential benefits of being an entrepreneur or self-employed, including:

 However, you also need to consider some of the risks: